mongodb/flask-pymongo/docs/index.rst

     $ pip install Flask-PyMongo

-Flask-PyMongo depends, and will install for you, recent versions of Flask (0.8 or later) and PyMongo (2.4 or later).
-Flask-PyMongo is compatible with and tested on Python 2.6, 2.7, and 3.3.
+Flask-PyMongo depends on Flask 0.8 or later, PyMongo 2.5 or later, and is compatible with Python 2.7 and 3.3+.
+All combinations of these dependencies are tested for compatibility (using the latest patch release of each minor version of Flask and PyMongo).

 Next, add a :class:`~flask_pymongo.PyMongo` to your code: